A History Of Local Search

-Search engines have revolutionized how we learn, shop, and find what we need.
+Search engines have revolutionised how we learn, shop, and find what we need.
 They have helped people all over the world to use the power of the internet to its fullest.
 During this time, the significance of location based search has grown steadily, enabling people to find the services or places they are looking for in a specific area.
 Simultaneously the number of requests made on mobile devices has grown enormously as the speed and reliability of mobile information has improved.

 Why do I mention these two things together?
 In the US last year it’s estimated that 20% of all desktop search queries have a local intent, whether its people searching for car dealerships, restaurants, barbers or solicitors, all of these searches return location-based results.
 What brings mobile into the discussion is that, in comparison, well over 50% of mobile searches have a local intent.